-The left as it was known before the 80’s is withering away.
+The left as it was once known is withering away.
 Of course there are pockets of resistance, the much maligned Jeremy Corbyn and his supporters being a prime example.
-There are certain politicians who do show signs of leftist principles based on the pursuance of economic equality, who then feel the need to balance it up, succumbing to the pressure of identity politics.
+There are certain politicians who show signs of leftist principles based on the pursuance of economic equality, who then feel the need to balance it up, succumbing to the pressure of identity politics.
 This is principally because many of the identarian left also make up the rank and file of Bernie Sanders (US), Jeremy Corbyn (UK) and Jacinda Ardern’s (NZ) supporters.
 To ignore them would be committing political suicide, in a world where winning is paramount to implementing any sort of change within the ‘democratic system’.

 It makes sense that right wing policies from the Conservatives, Republican’s and National would attempt to manipulate the working class to gain more profit for their mates, but these attacks also occurred from inside “camp lefty”.
 Bill Clinton and Tony Blair made it clear that they were switching targets in the 90’s, coveting the middle class vote.
 While the relaxing of financial restrictions, such as Glass Steagall in the US echoed these sentiments.
 In the UK, Brown and Blair allowed the banks ever more leeway, contributing to the financial crash of 2008.

 To appease their newly found middle class and professional class voters, these disciples of the “third way” focused on social justice concessions.
 This fight for rights for minorities was music to middle class ears, who had little money worries, just everyday dilemmas such as; where to go on holiday that year, or whether to build a summer house or install a new kitchen.
 Meanwhile, industry after industry was decimated and areas such as the North, the Midlands and South Wales, became one huge call centre, up until these jobs were inevitably shipped off shore, leading to even more unemployment